Efficient Deep Reinforcement Learning with Predictive Processing Proximal Policy Optimization: Empirical evaluation

 When inspecting the mean learning curves, we observe a distinct gap between the P4O and baseline agents, especially in Seaquest, Q*bert and BeamRider.
 This finding indicates some fundamental learning barrier once a certain score level is reached.
 Investigating the behavior of the baseline agents around this saturation point reveals that the agents struggle to integrate the variety of competing goals on different temporal scales.
 In Seaquest for instance, the agents initially play the game by merely avoiding and destroying the enemy ships while restricting their shooting to the bottom half of the screen.
 The agents fail to learn to tackle other goals like rescuing the stranded divers or moving up for air when the oxygen level is low.
 The P4O agents appear to cross this learning barrier, begin to move up for air in time and thus play for much longer, using the entire screen and rescuing divers in the process.
 Similarly, games like Q*bert and BeamRider require fulfillment of new goals in each stage before moving on to the next stages, unlike the remaining games.
 In Q*bert, the agents that learn to jump on each cube twice rather than once at a later stage of the game manage to cross this barrier towards better performance.
 In BeamRider, high-scoring agents reach Stage 9 by also learning to avoid various enemies, while those only learning to shoot targets get stuck at Stage 2.
-Figure \ref{fig:seeds} shows the score of individual runs for the P4O and LSTM-PPO agents on a variety of games.
-Notably, in many cases we can observe that the LSTM-PPO agents reach plateaus in performance due to the above issues around strategy.
-Ultimately, this results in a strong negative effect on the final score relative to P4O.